simonsfoundation/mountainlab_test2/README.md

 * MountainView -- Collection of Qt/C++ widgets for visualizing generic electrophysiological datasets and sorting results.

+* MountainBrowser -- Web-browser based exploration of studies and experiments on a server.

 * A Matlab toolset for processing, visualizing, and validating spike sorting data and a set of Matlab wrappers to MountainSort and MountainView.

 ## License